ciotlosm/docs-lovelace/Readme.md

 The UI is structured in views and a view contains cards as seen on the example in the developer documentation.

+> To reports bugs or raise feature requests, please use https://github.com/home-assistant/ui-schema/issues
 > To access **lovelace** please go to `dev-info` and click the link '**Try out the new Lovelace UI (experimental)**' or use the "hack" below

+## Migration script
+Thanks to [@OttoWinter](https://github.com/OttoWinter) for the [migration script](https://gist.github.com/OttoWinter/730383148041824bc47786ea292572f8) from the old interface.

 ## Make Lovelace UI default